faucetsdn/udmi/docs/pointset.md

 Incremental updates (e.g. for COV) can send only the specific updated points as an optimization, while setting the top-level `partial_update` [field to `true`](../tests/event_pointset.tests/partial.json).
 These messages may be indiscriminately dropped by the backend systems, so a periodic full-update must still be sent (as per `sample_rate_sec` below).
-Sending a partial update, where all fields are not included, without this flag is considered a validation error.
+Sending an update where all expected points are not included, without this flag, is considered a validation error.

 ## State